ferrarijh/android-study-dagger-android-mvvm-rxjava/README.md

 }
 ```

-and the modules respectively are:
+and the respective modules will look like:

 ```kotlin
 @Module